Supinic/supibot/docs/commands.md

 #### Return value
 Each command must explicitly return something to signify its success or failure.
-This value is then processed by `Command.checkAndExecute`, and then used in a platform controller.
+This value is then processed by `Command.checkAndExecute`, and then used in the platform instance.

 Types of supported return values:
 - `{undefined|null|false}` Bot will not send any reply at all.